 - Facilities and administrative costs (see also 40.25) when required by federal law, and

 Refer to below for approval requirements for IAs.

 This section (10.42) does not apply to the following agreement types.

-Contracts within the authority of the Office of Business and Finance are not processed by International Programs.
+Contracts within the authority of the Office of Finance and Administration are not processed by International Programs.
 Refer to 10.10 and 10.11 to process such agreements.